mlubinsky/mlubinsky.github.com/grafana/README.md

 🚀 Result: The date range selector will no longer be visible in the UI.
 ```

+## Grafana's Time series panel uses the dashboard's time range (from the date/time picker
+or default dashboard settings) to define the x-axis,
+not the data returned from the SQL query.
+So, even if your query returns a small date range, the time series plot will still show the full dashboard time range !!!

+### **Use a Transformation to limit the x-axis**

+If your SQL query returns only the data you're interested in (e.g., a small time window), and you don't want Grafana to force the axis to a broader time range, then:

+1. Go to the **"Transform"** tab in the panel.

+2. Add a **"Convert field type"** or **"Organize fields"** transform to ensure `date` is treated as a `time` field.

+3. Then add a **"Time series" transformation** if needed.

+4. Grafana should now auto-adjust the x-axis to just the returned data range.

+* * *

+### ✅ **Alternative Hack: Use a "Stat" or "Table" panel**

+If you're only returning a small fixed set of time-based data, and dynamic time navigation isn't necessary:

+-   Consider using the **Table** or **Bar chart** panel instead of Time series.

+-   These don’t stretch the x-axis based on the dashboard’s time range.

+* * *

+### ✅ Summary

+To make the x-axis of a Grafana **Time Series** panel match the SQL data returned:

+-   Either **enable the time picker** and use `WHERE $__timeFilter(date)` in your SQL, or

+-   **Set a custom relative time** in the panel query options, or

+-   **Use transformations** to ensure Grafana treats your `date` field as a true time field and scales the axis accordingly.

 ### Grafana + Jira integration

 https://grafana.com/docs/grafana/latest/setup-grafana/configure-security/configure-authentication/generic-oauth